Tarun437-ind/IA650Project/README.md

-# IA650 Final Project
+### Project Done By Tarun sharma - tasharm@clarkson.edu and Rohit patel - rohpate@clarkson.edu

 # PREDICTION OF TEMPERATURE AROUND THE GLOBE
+#### INTRODUCTION
-Every continent has the different average temperature based on region and thier location our main aim for this project is to predict the temperature of that region,city and year
+Every continent has the different average temperature based on region and thier location  our main aim for this project is to predict the temperature of that region,city and year based on different models

 # DATA COLLECTION
 Every continent has the different average temperature based on region and thier location our main aim for this project is to predict the temperature of that region
 The Dataset is extracted from the data world bank and referred from University of Dayton daily average temperatures for 157 U.S. and 167 international cities.
 The Data updated on a regular basis and contain data from January 1, 1995 to present.
 Source data for this site are from the National Climatic Data Center.
 The data is available for research and non-commercial purposes only.
 Reference : https://academic.udayton.edu/kissock/http/Weather/default.htm

 # DATA DESCRIPTION AND DIRECTORY
 -> The overall data contains 2.9 millons rows and 8 columns
 1) REGION : Continent name such as Africa,Asia